AIwithSahana/AI-Prompts/ChatGPT/Developer-Productivity-Prompts.md

 - **Performance considerations** before deploying to production

 ---
-### For More Details Visit: https://techworldwithsahana.substack.com/p/still-working-the-same-way-you-did
+### For More Details Read: [Still Working the Same Way You Did Last Year?](https://techworldwithsahana.substack.com/p/still-working-the-same-way-you-did)